mass2527/typescript-tips-and-tricks/README.md

-# TypeScript tips and Tricks with Matt
+# TypeScript tips and Tricks

 reference: